cbordier/axway-open-docs/content/en/docs/central/connect-api-manager/agent-variables.md

 CENTRAL_TEAMID=AMPLIFYCentralTeamId
 ```

-In case you struggle with a variable value or you want to benefit the advanced agents features (API filtering / SSL security / proxy access / logging), the following section describe all the variables the agents (discovery / traceability) rely on.
+If you are either struggling with a variable value or you want to benefit from the advanced agents features (API filtering / SSL security / proxy access / logging), the following section describe all the variables the agents (discovery / traceability) rely on.

 ## Complete variable list for advance features

 You can extend the previous minimum variable list with the following variables.
-Some are common to all agents and sone are specific to an agent.
+Some are common to all agents and some are specific to an agent.

 ### Common variables to both agents